-If you want to enter numbers, use the numeric keypad while holding down the Num button on the remote control.
+If you want to enter numbers, press the Num button on the remote control.
+The button lights up to indicate that the numeric keypad mode is active.
 Press the Num button again to exit numeric keypad mode.

 The projector keyword changes each time you turn the projector off and then on again, or remove and reinsert the 802.11g card.
 Check the keyword on the EasyMP Network screen whenever you start EasyMP, and enter that keyword on your computer.
 You can't connect using a previous keyword.